 Ontario has been, overall, seeing new daily infection numbers on the decline over the past several weeks.

-The death toll in the province has risen to 2,723, as one new death was reported.
+The death toll in the province has risen to 2,737, as five new deaths were reported.

-Tuesday’s report indicates the majority of new cases came from the Greater Toronto Area, with Toronto seeing 14 new cases, Peel Region with 38, York Region with 17 and Hamilton added nine more cases.
+Thursday’s report indicates the majority of new cases came from the Greater Toronto Area, with Toronto seeing 30 new cases, Peel Region with 25 and York Region with 10 more cases.

 All other public health units across Ontario reported either zero or five or fewer new cases.